Counting geodesics on prime-order $k$-differentials: Introduction

 \begin{theorem} Suppose that $k>2$ is prime and $g>2$, and let $K$ be a component of $\Omega^k\mathcal{M}_g (\mu)^{\emph{prim}}$.
 Almost every $(X,\xi) \in K$ unfolds to a surface $(\hat{X},\hat{\omega}) \in \mathcal{H}_{\hat{g}}(\hat{\mu})$ whose $GL^+(2,\mathbb{R})$-orbit closure is \begin{enumerate} \item the ambient connected component of $\mathcal{H}_{\hat{g}}(\hat{\mu})$ when $K$ is non-hyperelliptic or \item a full hyperelliptic locus when $K$ is hyperelliptic.
 In particular, it is branched double covers of the stratum \begin{enumerate} \item $\Omega^2 \mathcal{M}_0(2m_1+k-2, 2m_2 + k -2, -1^{2gk})$ when $K$ is the hyperelliptic component of $\Omega^k \mathcal{M}_g(2m_1, 2m_2)$, \item $\Omega^2 \mathcal{M}_0(2m+k-2, 2\ell + 2k -2, -1^{2gk+k})$ when $K$ is the hyperelliptic component of $\Omega^k \mathcal{M}_g(2m, \ell, \ell)$, \item and $\Omega^2 \mathcal{M}_0(2\ell_1+2k-2, 2\ell_2 + 2k -2, -1^{2gk+2k})$ when $K$ is the hyperelliptic component of $\Omega^k \mathcal{M}_g(\ell_1, \ell_1, \ell_2, \ell_2)$. \end{enumerate} \end{enumerate} \end{theorem} According to Chen-Gendron \cite{CG22}, hyperelliptic components of primitive $k$-differentials are classified as in ($a$), ($b$), or ($c$) of Theorem \ref{theorem_holonomyorbit}.
 We will also prove a similar result for many low genus components (Theorem \ref{theorem_LGC}).
 There is an extra possibility for the orbit closure of the holonomy covers of a stratum when $g\leq 2$, which is a non-arithmetic subvariety.
 We are unable to classify when this phenomenon occurs exactly, and hence cannot determine the asymptotics for all low genus components.
 In contrast to our result, many mathematicians beginning with Veech \cite{Vee89} have found non-arithmetic orbit closures of holonomy covers of genus zero strata.
 However, Mirzakhani-Wright \cite{MW18} also found infinitely many genus zero strata which unfold to surfaces with a dense $GL^+(2,\mathbb{R})$-orbit.
 Apisa \cite{Api21} classified the orbit closures of hyperelliptic holonomy covers of genus zero strata and obtained both low and high dimensional orbit closures.
 Outside of genus zero and $k \in \{1,2\}$, the orbit closures of holonomy covers have never been computed until now.

 Aside from when $k \in \{1,2\}$, not much is understood about strata of $(1/k)$-translation surfaces.
-This paper introduces different techniques and bridges together existing techniques which hopefully can be useful later.
+This paper introduces different techniques and properties of strata which hopefully can be useful later.
+For instance, Lemma \ref{lemma_simplecylinder} proves the existence of Euclidean cylinders in many strata, and having such a cylinder to collapse is a useful tool for proofs by induction.
 Naturally, periodic trajectories on rational billiard tables and Platonic solids correspond to cylinders on $(1/k)$-translation surfaces (for instance, see \cite{Api21} and \cite{AAH22}).
 Holomorphic quadratic differentials correspond to the cotangent bundle of Teichm\"uller space.
 Higher-order differentials correspond to more abstract geometric structures.
 For instance, cubic differentials appear in the study of convex projective structures and quartic and sextic differentials in the study of Hitchin components.